 "You can create documents or email messages with restricted permissions in Office Professional Plus 2016 and Microsoft 365 Apps for enterprise.
 This feature is also available in the stand-alone versions of Excel 2016, Outlook 2016, PowerPoint 2016, InfoPath 2016, and Word 2016.
 IRM content that is created in Office 2016 can be viewed in Office 2007, Office 2010, Office 2013, or Office 2016.

 For more information about IRM and Active Directory Rights Management Services (AD RMS) features that are supported in Office 2016, Office 2013, Office 2010, and Office 2007, see AD RMS and Microsoft Office Deployment Considerations.
 For information about IRM and Azure RMS see How applications support Azure Rights Management and What is Azure Rights Management.

 IRM support in Office 2016 helps organizations and knowledge workers address two fundamental needs:

 Restricted permissions for sensitive information IRM helps protect sensitive information from unauthorized access and reuse.
-Organizations rely on firewalls, logon security-related measures, and other network technologies to help protect sensitive intellectual property.
-However, a basic limitation of using these technologies is that legitimate users who have access to the information can share it with unauthorized people.
-This could lead to a potential breach of security policies.
+Organizations rely on firewalls, sign in security-related measures, and other network technologies to help protect sensitive intellectual property.
+However, a key limitation with these technologies is that authorized users can share information with unauthorized individuals, leading to a potential security policy breach.

 For information technology (IT) managers, IRM helps enable the enforcement of existing corporate policies about document confidentiality, workflow, and email retention.
-For executives and security officers, IRM reduces the risk of having key company information fall into the hands of the wrong people, whether by accident, thoughtlessness, or through malicious intent.
+IRM is a valuable tool for executives and security officers.
+It minimizes the risk of key company information reaching the wrong people.
+This protection covers accidental leaks, careless mistakes, and intentional attacks.

 How IRM works in Office 2016